ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ## ECN Considerations

-IP proxying does not have a one-to-one mapping between between inner and outer IP packets (multiple inner packets can travel inside one outer packet, and one inner packet can span multiple outer packets), so the guidance in
-{{?ECN-TUNNEL=RFC6040}} about transferring ECN marks between inner and outer IP headers cannot be applied.

-Therefore, endpoints MUST NOT signal Explicit Congestion Notification (ECN)
-{{!ECN=RFC3168}} support on connections that contain an IP Proxying request stream.
-That is, endpoints MUST mark all outer IP headers with the Not-ECT codepoint.
+If a client or IP proxy with a connection containing an IP Proxying request stream disables congestion control, it MUST NOT signal Explicit Congestion Notification (ECN) {{!ECN=RFC3168}} support on that outer connection.
+That is, it MUST mark all IP headers with the Not-ECT codepoint.
+It MAY continue to report ECN feedback via QUIC ACK_ECN frames or the TCP ECE bit, as the peer may not have disabled congestion control.

-This matches the guidance in {{Section 9.5 of ?IPSEC-TCP=RFC9329}}.
+Conversely, if congestion control is not disabled on the outer congestion, the guidance in {{?ECN-TUNNEL=RFC6040}} about transferring ECN marks between inner and outer IP headers does not apply because the outer connection will react correctly to congestion notifications if it uses ECN.
+The inner traffic can also use ECN, independently of whether it is in use on the outer connection.

 # Security Considerations